slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_19-iblog_buggy_since_leopards_release_no_fixes_in_sight.rst

 On the other hand ... well ... there doesn't seem to be any good reason to change hosting for my blog.
 Specifically, a move to free hosting (i.e., Google's blogger) leads to the possibility of two sets of ads (theirs plus mine).
-Blogger :emphasis:`may`  be smart enough to handle this properly.
+Blogger *may*  be smart enough to handle this properly.